honzukka/Bachelor-Thesis/README.md

 ## Full Text

-You can find the full text of the thesis in PDF under *Releases*.
+You can find the full text of the thesis in PDF under [Releases](https://github.com/honzukka/Bachelor-Thesis/releases).

 ## MeshDiff